 Final Thoughts: Don’t Settle for Weak Water

 It’s disappointing when you expect things to work better after a plumbing repair, not worse.
-But low water pressure doesn’t mean the job was done wrong.
+But low water pressure after plumbing repair doesn’t mean the job was done wrong.
 It usually means something got overlooked or shifted during the repair, and with the right attention, it can be fixed fast.

 Still Stuck With Low Water Pressure?

 Let’s get it flowing again.
-The team at Solid Plumbing & Drains, Inc. is just a call away and ready to help you figure out what went wrong — and make it right.
+The team at Solid Plumbing & Drains, Inc. is just a call away and ready to help you figure out what went wrong with your low water pressure after plumbing repair — and make it right.